swflynn/Courses_UCI/Chem231B_QM/README.md

 Quantum Mechanics, Volume 1 and 2.
 Claude Cohen-Tannoudji, Bernard Diu, Frack Laloe
 Publisher: Wiley-VCN, ISBN 978-0-471-164-33-3

 ## Lecture_notes:
 Directory containing typed Lecture Notes from the course.
 Each lecture is written in a LaTex file (name.tex) and compiled to pdf.

 ## Github Crashcourse
-Github is essentially a tool for source control (tracking a document in time, saving all verisons and changes made to that document), and for working with other people.
+Github is a tool for source control (tracking a document in time, saving all verisons and changes made to that document), and for collaborating and developing projects with other people.

-Highlight working with others, we will use this tool to develop lecture notes for this course.
+We will use this resource for developing lecture notes for a graduate course in Quantum Mechanics.
-This is made extremly easy, you just need to read the below guide and should be ready to contribute to this project in a few minutes!
+To contribute to the project just read the example work-flow provided below (there are fancier things you can learn/read about using Git/Github, but all the essentials are covered below).
-Please note: The tutorial will be for running on a mac, if you are using a different operating system the idea is the same, but you will need to look up your specific operating system install process (windows people may want to look into git bash).
+Please note: The tutorial will be for running on a Mac.
+If you are using a different operating system the idea is the same (all of the git commands are the same), but you will need to look up your specific operating system install process (windows people may want to look into git bash).

 #### Github Install
 To get started you will need to make a `Github` account; Please Note: most people see/use Github as a professional tool.